dugudugu/chris-harms-web/README.md

 ## Features

-This webpage features a responsive *navigation bar*.
+This web page features a responsive *navigation bar*.
 The color of the navigation bar make the nav-links stand out.
 Each page has an footer, which contains; *social media icons, quick links, contact information* and **copyright information**.

 Here are the **features** that can be found on the site and a short description of the pages;